-With the Thanksgiving holiday just around the corner, it’s no surprise that lots of RVers are having thoughts about their RV oven.
-But, is an RV oven capable of cooking things like a Thanksgiving dinner?
+With the (U.S.) Thanksgiving holiday just around the corner, it’s no surprise that many RVers are having thoughts about their RV oven.
+But is an RV oven capable of cooking a Thanksgiving dinner?
 How about baked goods?
-How do RV ovens work and how useful are they?
+How do RV ovens work, and how useful are they?
+Today, we’re taking a look at the ins and outs of the oven on your RV!

 What Is an RV Oven?

+Typically, the oven in an RV includes a 2 or 3-burner cooktop and a small oven below.
 RV stoves and ovens usually run on propane.
-Some use an electronic spark to start while others require being lit manually.
-A gas range is great for boondockers who need to conserve electricity, but there are a few drawbacks to RV propane ovens.
+Some use an electronic spark to start, while others require manual ignition.
+A gas range is excellent for boondockers who need to conserve electricity, but there are a few drawbacks to RV propane ovens.

 What Size is an RV Oven?

-Space is limited in an RV, so manufacturers have to make compromises somewhere.
+This question brings us to one of the main disadvantages of a traditional RV oven… its size.
+Since space is limited in an RV, manufacturers have to make compromises somewhere.
 Because most RV owners have traditionally been summer/vacation campers who only use their rigs temporarily, ovens haven’t been seen as a big priority.
+With many more people now living in their RVs full-time, this may change.
+But in general, an RV range isn’t as large as one you’d typically find in a sticks & bricks home.

-Many RV ovens are as small as 17 inches wide.
-In larger motorhomes and fifth wheels, you’ll often find ovens as large as 21 inches wide, because there’s more space available.
-Most RV ovens are around 11″ tall and about 16″ deep.
+Many RV ovens are as small as 17 inches high, but in larger motorhomes and fifth wheels you’ll often find ovens as large as 21 inches tall, because there’s more space available.
+Most RV ovens are around 17″ deep and about 21″ wide.
+As a result of their smaller size, RV ovens often require downsizing on items like casserole dishes, baking pans, pizza pans, and the like.

 RV ovens are considerably smaller than residential ovens.
 A smaller oven may mean you also need smaller cookware.